What are university rankings and how do they work?

 - International outlook (staff, students, partnerships)

-- Arts & Humanities: 251–300 globally (up from 401–500)
+- Arts & Humanities: 251–300

-- Economics: 401–500 (up from 601–800)
+- Business & Economics: 401–500

 This ranking measures the global impact of universities based on scientific publications.
 It relies on independently collected data from official sources, government agencies, and research databases.
 Criteria include the number of articles published in top journals, Nobel Prizes awarded to current or former faculty, and Fields Medals awarded in mathematics.

-In the 2024 edition, the University of Siena ranks in the 601–700 range globally.
+In the 2025 edition, nine disciplines of the University of Siena are included in the ranking:

-- Dentistry & Oral Sciences: 151–200
+- Dentistry & Oral Sciences: 101–150

 - Human Biological Sciences: 201–300